freerange/site/soups/weeknotes/week-147.snip.markdown

 Week 147
 ========

-Pivotal tracker whitehall project going public

-Some ideas...

-- Jase conversation with O2 guy
-- Cleared out the office thanks to Hackney Council, maybe put this pic inline? http://instagr.am/p/TStvP/
-- (we should really pick a date for an office warming soon.)
+Good afternoon on this very fine late Summer day.
+The notes are a little late coming (again) so apologies for that (again).

+We kicked off last week in our own office, in order to give time for the dust to settle in Aviation House (the new home of GDS).
+It sounded like the dust had settled by around Wednesday and so we started sharing our time between Worship Street and Aviation House.
+The new building's pretty good; a little bouncy due to the suspended floors and occasionally a little noisy, but generally a big, light, open area of hotdesking goodness (you can find us on the first desks as you walk in).

+When we took on the Worship Street property we agreed to take on everything that was left within it, which amounted to a few desks, chairs and other officey things you might expect.
+[James A](http://interblah.net/) had already spent quite some time removing the drawers from underneath the good desks and had moved everything that we weren't going to use into one corner of the office.
+Although it was tucked out the way (at just under 1000 square feet, the office is plenty big enough for *five* of us) it was great to have it picked up by Hackney Council on Wednesday.
+It's doubly great because they take it away for recycling rather than it just going in a landfill.
+As always [Jase was willing to get stuck right in with the furniture dismantling](http://instagr.am/p/TStvP/).

-- James A went to RubyBiz, talked a bit about company insurance (boring), cucumber (we've independently come to some similar conclusions as Chris Parsons did), met a fan of #blue, was surprised to discover that people still don't 100% get that we're all co-ownered and all share the business stuff as well as development
+James A spent Wednesday morning at the [Ruby Business meetup](http://www.meetup.com/Ruby-Business-UK/) where he chatted about company insurance and cucumber (it sounds as though we've independently come to some similar conclusions as [Chris Parsons](http://twitter.com/#!/chrismdp)), met a fan of [#blue](https://hashblue.com/) and was surprised to discover that people still don't 100% get that we're all GFR co-owners and all share the business stuff as well as development.
-- Dealing with the scrum in GovUK's new office

-Stuff from last week that we could try to expand on:

-- Chris & James' meeting with Expl.
-Is there anything useful to be generalised from that?
-Perhaps that it's not enough to have the idea for a mechanic and then trying to find something to apply it to?
-I dunno.
-Maybe.
-- Discussion about if/when/how to bring another person on board.
-I think there's definitely interesting stuff in this
-  - bringing on an equal partner
-  - training up juniors
-    (those perhaps not being mutually exclusive)
-  - how to figure out if people are a good fit
-  - working for GFR being an "investment in the company" rather than a bill-as-much-as-you-can freelancer gig
-  - other stuff?
-- Realising we need a bit more structure in the prioritisation stuff with GovUK
+The end of GFR week 147 brought with it the end of sprint 4 of our Govuk (I like to think this is pronounced like Southwark) work.
+The end of the week also saw our free Pivotal Tracker plan come to an end.
+In the spirit of openness, rather than pay to keep it closed, it's now been converted to a [public project](https://www.pivotaltracker.com/projects/367813).
+I think this is a great thing to do and applaud [Pete](http://twitter.com/#!/yahoo_pete) for making it happen.

+That'll have to do for now.
+Have a good week and hopefully someone other than [Tom](http://tomafro.net/) or I will be covering week 148.

+:render_as: Blog
+:kind: blog
+:written_with: Kramdown
+:author: chris-roos
+:created_at: 2011-11-14 13:27:00 +00:00
+:updated_at: 2011-11-14 13:27:00 +00:00
+:page_title: Week 147